 2. Add a blanket.

-“Lend your bedscape summery brightness by adding a throw blanket that’s light in color and weight—such as our Cable Knit Throw in Natural.
+“Lend your bedscape summery brightness by adding a throw blanket that’s light in color and weight—such as our Cable Knit Throw Blanket."

 3. Swap out the sheets.

-“If you normally sleep on dark sheets—perhaps our popular stone ones?—switch them out for white or a lighter color,” says Missy.
+“If you normally sleep on dark sheets switch them out for white or a lighter color,” says Missy.
 “Then treat yourself to a turndown at night—see my instructions here—to really show off your summer-ready sheets.”
 The main goal of summer bedding is to incorporate lightweight, cooling bed sheets and materials.
-So consider trying a cooler-to-the-touch fabric, such as percale.
+So consider trying a cooler-to-the-touch fabric, such as Percale.